JAlcocerT/JAlcocerT/content/blog/dev-py-flask.md

 date: 2025-04-05T05:20:21+01:00
 draft: false
 tags: ["Dev","Python"]
-description: 'Flask webapps, IoT Sensors, ChartJS and Websockets.'
+description: 'Flask WebApps, IoT Sensors, ChartJS and Websockets.'
 url: 'web-apps-with-flask'
 ---

+For quite some time I wanted to give it a try to Flask (as an alternative to Streamlit) and Websockets.

 * https://github.com/pallets/flask/
   * https://pypi.org/project/Flask/